-How to Find Hidden Damage on a Vehicle Before You Buy It
+Here's How You Can Spot Hidden Damages and Bad Maintenance on a Used Car Before You Buy It

-You don't need to be a professional mechanic to spot a piece of junk or hidden accident and flood damage
+You don't need to be a professional mechanic to spot a piece of junk or to find hidden accident and flood damage on a used car

 Used Cars Aren't Always Bad Cars